rychipman/mongosql-auth-c/README.md

 The plugin is built and tested on the following platforms (all x86\_64):

-- Windows (VS2013)
+- Windows 2008 R2
 - OSX 10.12
 - Ubuntu 14.04
 - RHEL 7.0

-The plugin is built and tested against MySQL 5.7.18 Community Edition (64-bit).
+The plugin is built against MySQL 5.7.18 Community Edition (64-bit), and tested with MySQL 5.7.18 Community Edition and the MongoDB Connector for BI 2.2.

 ## Installation